keirthana/anbox-cloud-docs/howto/update/upgrade-appliance.md

+(howto-upgrade-appliance)
+# How to upgrade the Anbox Cloud Appliance

 Before you upgrade the Anbox Cloud Appliance, make sure all packages on the machines that are part of the deployment are up-to-date.
 To do so, run the following commands on each machine:

     sudo apt update